The name, image and likeness era is here. What does that mean for Washington (and everyone else)?

 - Athletes can utilize a “professional services provider” — an attorney or an agent — to assist with NIL activities.

-- Athletes should disclose any/all NIL activities to their school.
+- Athletes should disclose NIL activities to their school, “consistent with state law or school and conference requirements.”
+(UW will require athletes to report all NIL activities.)

 Ultimately, the NCAA punted on the opportunity to enact rigid NIL legislation — opting instead to push said responsibilities to the states and individual schools.
 At UW, the process of crafting said policy began in earnest in April, when it became increasingly evident a federal bill might not be forthcoming.